hellotem/enmeitu.github.io/index.md

 * 2003.09--2007.07, University of Electronic Science and Technology of China, BEng

 ## Awards/Honors
+* 2020.11, Second Award of the Fourth SEIEE Teaching Contest
-* 2019-2020, course evaluation achieves A2 (ranking top 10% in School of EIEE)
+* 2019.12, course evaluation achieves A2 (ranking top 10% in School of EIEE)
 * 2017.06, FE (Far Exceed), the top award of yearly research appraisal at NTU
 * 2017 Rolls-Royce Inventors Award
 * 2016.06, EE (Exceed Expectation), second award of yearly research appraisal at NTU